 - Weakness or numbness of arms, legs, face

 Exams and Tests

-Your health care provider will ask questions about your medical history.
-The physical exam will carefully check your brain and nervous system to check for problems with:
+Your health care provider will ask about your medical history.
+The physical exam will include a careful check of your brain and nervous system for problems with:

 - Mental functions

 The goal of treatment is to control symptoms and reduce or prevent permanent damage to the brain.
-Anticonvulsant medications such as carbamazepine, lamotrigine or levetiracetam may be used to control or prevent seizures.
+Medicines may be used to control or prevent seizures.

 Surgery may be needed.
 This may include drilling small holes in the skull to relieve pressure and allow blood and fluids to be drained.
 Large hematomas or solid blood clots may need to be removed through a larger opening in the skull (craniotomy).

 Hematomas that do not cause symptoms may not require treatment.
 Chronic subdural hematomas often come back after being drained.
 Therefore, it is sometimes better to leave them alone unless they are causing symptoms.

 Chronic subdural hematomas that cause symptoms usually do not heal on their own over time.
 They often require surgery, especially when there are neurologic problems, seizures, or chronic headaches.

 Contact your provider right away if you or a family member has symptoms of chronic subdural hematoma.
 For example, if you see symptoms of confusion, weakness, or numbness weeks or months after a head injury in an older adult, contact the provider right away.